FriendsOfSymfony/FOSHttpCache/doc/testing-your-application.rst

     }

 This trait requires the methods ``getHostName()`` and ``getCachingProxyPort()`` to exist.
-When using one of the caching proxy traits, these will be provided by the trait, otherwise you have to implement them.
+When using one of the proxy server traits, these will be provided by the trait, otherwise you have to implement them.

 CacheAssertions Trait
 ~~~~~~~~~~~~~~~~~~~~~

 Provides cache hit/miss assertions to your tests.
 To enable the these
-``assertHit`` and ``assertMiss`` assertions, you need to configure your caching
+``assertHit`` and ``assertMiss`` assertions, you need to configure your proxy
 server to set an `X-Cache` header with the cache status:

 * :ref:`Varnish <varnish_debugging>`